tigershen23/tigerthinks/_posts/2018-04-14-the-social-skills-guidebook.md

 * I guess my social skills are better than I thought?
 This book is more for those whose lack of social skills severely affects their lives, or maybe even lie on the autism spectrum.
 Most of the advice is pretty common sense to me, which I suppose is a good thing.
+Always felt weird navigating being "the youngest one in the room", this book didn't do much to address that.
 * For the things I did struggle with, it was nice to see them put into words.
 The author does a good job of presenting things simply and nonjudgmentally.